-(5) Improvement of the Scientific Research Management Mechanism

-Since the central government decided to set up the Chinese Academy of Sciences on the eve of the founding of the People's Republic of China, China has embarked on a journey to become a scientific and technological power.
-Since the 1950s, China's scientific research management mechanism has been gradually improved.
+(5) Improvement of the Scientific Research Management Mechanism scientific research management mechanism has been gradually improved.
 In 1955, the Chinese Academy of Sciences established its divisions and announced the name list of 233 academicians.
 At the inaugural meeting of the divisions, 10 key tasks of the first Five-year Plan were proposed, including making the national defense industry one of the construction priorities.
-During the first Five-year Plan period, the number of scientific research institutions increased from more than 40 to 381, and the number of scientific researchers increased from more than 600 to more than 20,000.
+During the first Five-year Plan period, the number of scientific research institutions increased from more than 40 to 381, and the number of scientific researchers increased from more than 600 to more than 20,0001.
 A scientific research team led by the Chinese Academy of Sciences had been set up, and a scientific and technological system composed of four parts, namely, the Chinese Academy of Sciences, institutions of higher learning, industrial sectors and local scientific research institutions had been preliminarily formed nationwide.
 Domestic R&D spending also increased year by year, rising from RMB56 million in 1953 to RMB5.3 billion in 1978, and the proportion of R&D spending in GDP increased from 0.07% to 1.46%.